logiqai/docs/integrations/ossec-variants-ossec-wazuh-atomic/logiq-ossec-agent-for-windows.md

 After creating a App Extension you can copy the **LoadBalancer-IP** and **authtoken** from the `Explore > App Extension` page.\

-After this, you are ready to connect the Logiq-OSSEC Agent to the LOGIQ-OSSEC Manager.\
+After this, you are ready to connect the Apica-OSSEC Agent to the Apica-OSSEC Manager.\
 \
 Please download this powershell script file and run it from the source machine with 2 parameters.